ostaquet/gitlab-automation/README.md

     	Gitlab token
 ```

+## Available automation
+### permissions : Audit permissions for all subgroups and projects of a group
+When using Gitlab SaaS in an organization, it is useful to check the list of accesses to the projects regularly.

+The ```permissions``` sub-command allows to list the all users who have access to a specific group and all subgroups and projects.

+This command is typically used to audit the users with accesses on the group of the organization.

 ## Build

 There is a Makefile to build.
 By default, the resulting binary is being placed in the ```build``` directory.